Calcium Rich Foods

-Only the most abundant mineral found in your body!
-A certain amount of calcium is needed in order for your body to work properly.
+And a certain amount of calcium is needed by your body every day in order for it to work properly.

 - Secretion of Hormones

 - Secretion of Enzymes

 - Proper Heart Function

 - Transmission of Nerve Impulses

 - Initiating DNA Synthesis

 - 0 to 6 months.............200 mg.

 - 9 to 18 years............1300 mg.